Virtu Financial to Host Conference Call Announcing First Quarter 2023 Results on Thursday, April 20, 2023

-/EIN News/ -- NEW YORK, April 04, 2023 (GLOBE NEWSWIRE) -- Virtu Financial, Inc. (Nasdaq:VIRT), a leading provider of financial services and products that leverage cutting-edge technology to deliver innovative, transparent trading solutions to its clients and liquidity to the global markets, will announce its results for the first quarter 2023 on Thursday, April 20, 2023, before the US market open.
+NEW YORK, April 04, 2023 (GLOBE NEWSWIRE) -- Virtu Financial, Inc. VIRT, a leading provider of financial services and products that leverage cutting-edge technology to deliver innovative, transparent trading solutions to its clients and liquidity to the global markets, will announce its results for the first quarter 2023 on Thursday, April 20, 2023, before the US market open.

 Virtu will host a conference call to discuss the company's financial results at 08:30 AM (EDT).
 A live webcast of the event will be available and archived on the Investor Relations section of the company's website at http://ir.virtu.com/events.cfm.
 The call will be open to the public.